 Detailed coordination and testing.

 When a mother has chosen or is medically required to have a scheduled c-section, when offered the choice of what to do with her umbilical cord, if she chooses to donate, then she can donate directly to a company called Burst Biologics.
-From that point the mother, umbilical chord, and baby receive extensive genetic testing at no charge to them.
+From that point the mother, umbilical cord, and baby receive extensive genetic testing at no charge to them.
 The mother receives all of the information gathered from the additional genetic testing, and the entire process is coordinated with the hospital as standard procedure.
 Nothing is happening “behind closed doors”.

 If tests are clear of any potential health issues or concerns, including the absence of bacteria that could develop in transport, the processing and preservation continues.
-This is done without any harmful agents or toxic chemicals (this is not the norm in the current amniotic stem cell product industry).
+This is done without any harmful agents or toxic chemicals (this is not the norm in the current amniotic or UCB stem cell product industry).

 The final product is cryo-preserved, and is easily thawed at your doctor’s office.
 The biggest challenge Burst Biologics has been able to overcome is what most companies have not been able to figure out – how to keep such a large number of stem cells that are present from the harvested umbilical cord blood viable during the freeze/thaw process.